Institute for Excellence in Health Equity Pillars

 Leadership: Kathie-Ann Joseph, MD, MPH

-We are advancing health equity by implementing scalable solutions that alleviate health disparities in the community and across the nation.
+Our community engagement pillar advances health equity by implementing scalable solutions that alleviate health disparities in the community and across the nation.
 The foundation of this pillar is community-based translational research grants funded by the National Institutes of Health, the Centers for Disease Control and Prevention, and the Patient-Centered Outcomes Research Institute.
 The pillar is also building upon existing NYU Langone community-based programs, such as the New York City Department of Health Barbershop Hypertension Program, and synergizing the work of the community engagement cores of Perlmutter Cancer Center and the Clinical and Translational Science Institute.

 Leadership: Nadia S. Islam, PhD